-By the 1885-1886 winter season, Alexander and Elizabeth Sears lived at 388 Marlborough during the 1885-1886 and 1886-1887 winter seasons.
+By the 1885-1886 winter season, Alexander and Elizabeth Sears had made 388 Marlborough their home.
 They previously had lived at 34 Dartmouth.
-By 1888 had moved to 68 Huntington.
+They continued to live at 388 Marlborough during the next season, but moved thereafter to 68 Huntington.
 By 1889, they had made their home in Brookline.

-By the 1887-1888 winter season, 388 Marlborough was the home of John Van Houghton Lewis and his wife, Amy L. (Field) Lewis.
+On October 28, 1887, 388 Marlborough was purchased from Elizabeth Sears by Amy L. (Field) Lewis, the wife of John Van Houghton Lewis.
 He was a cotton oil manufacturer from Cincinnati.
-They continued to live there in 1891, but moved thereafter to Milton.
+They continued to live at 388 Marlborough during the 1890-1891 winter season, but had moved thereafter to Milton.